Transitioning to Vegan

-Our guest today, shares some useful tips for anyone who wish to follow the Vegan diet.
-She is Georgia Neroutsou and she is a new youtube creator, with self-improvement and self awareness videos.
-You can find the channel Here.
+Our guest today, shares some useful tips for anyone who wishes to follow the Vegan diet.
+She is Georgia Neroutsou and she is a new youtube creator, with self-improvement and self-awareness videos.

 - Bread, rice or pasta are the usual fillers to satiate your hunger.
 But the result is a bloated belly.
 Try eliminating grains from your diet and add a lot of oil, seeds or nuts in your meal to make it satisfying.

 - Lentils, beans, chickpeas are the most popular and tasty legumes.
 But they are hard to digest.
 A few handfuls per week should be enough.
 Add plenty of spices that aid digestion, like ginger, cumin, coriander, dill or aniseed.

 - Going vegan is a step to uncharted territory, cooking wise.
 You might feel lost about what to cook.
 You might feel anxious to transform all traditional recipes with animal-derived products to their vegan version.
 So you keep reminding yourself of your old habits, instead of transitioning to unfamiliar meals.
 In this journey, avoid substitutes, like milk or cheese substitutes.
 Eliminate prepared foods and snacks with chemical additives.
 Gather the crops of nature, and experiment with their combinations.
 You will be surprised by your creativity!